ashkan-mokarian/infectio-mesa/README.md

 ## Create a new model
 TBD

+# Batch run on SLURM cluster

+## Relevant files

+* Firsly, using 'scripts/generate_param_list_file_for_array.py' generate a .txt containing a list of experiments where each line contains one simulation experiment.
+By referencing the line number, job descriptions are sent to the array job scheduler.

+* scripts/submit_param_array_from_listfile.sh: Define the specifications of the batch of simulations here such as number of samples for each parameter, save root, and the parameter combination list generated in the previous step.
+This will create a tmp_run.sbatch by populating placeholders in the file scripts/run_array_template.sh, create a new scripts/tmp_run.sbatch file with the new values filled in and run this file in the end.

+* in 'scripts/tmp_run.sbatch' (or originally in scripts/run_array_template.sbatch), there is an offset parameter.
+In the case that the number of experiments exceeds the max jobs per user limit on the cluster, you can change this offset to go over all the lines in the parameter_combinations.txt. manually change the offset and run tmp_run.sbatch otherwise no need to run tmp_run.sbatch manually.

 # Notes

 * CHANGELOG 20.06.2023: change the three phenotype metrics to area, number, and radial velocity.